DariuszKobiela/vehicle-type-recognition-based-on-audio-data/pytorch_implementation/README.md

 of an audio files would be able to recognize the type of the vehicle passing.

+Part of the code and approach used come from a tutorial published by Ketan Doshi on his blog (https://ketanhdoshi.github.io/Audio-Classification/) and on TowardScience.com website (https://towardsdatascience.com/audio-deep-learning-made-simple-sound-classification-step-by-step-cebc936bbe5).

 ## Installation

 Install project with virtualenv